Self Assessment Tax Return: Earnings Checklist

 Previous tax return

 Completing a tax return for the first time?
-You should register for self assessment before coming back to this checklist.
+You should before coming back to this checklist.

 In each tax return we'll need to report all of your income from the tax year.
 This includes things like payroll that may have already been taxed.
 We'll look at your total earnings, calculate your total taxes, and deduct any tax you've already paid.